 - In a highly competitive environment where business models are being challenged and where everything moves very fast managing with systems and process prevents organizations from being agile enough to cope or even anticipate.
 What kind of leadership can maximize agility?

-- Bachelor Degree or equivalent (i.e., BAC+3)
+- University Degree or equivalent (i.e., BAC+3)

-- at least 3 years of professional experience
+- at least 3 years of managerial experience

 - English proficiency required (both written and spoken)